Build a receiver

 • type SpanID [8]byte

-For this tutorial, you will be creating the IDs using functions from github.com/google/uuid package for the pcommon.TraceID and functions from the crypto/rand package to randomly generate the pcommon.SpanID.
-Open the tailtracer/model.go file and add both packages to the import statement; after that, add the following functions to help generate both IDs:
+For this tutorial, you will create the IDs using functions from the github.com/google/uuid package for the pcommon.TraceID, and functions from the crypto/rand package to randomly generate the pcommon.SpanID.
+First, open the tailtracer/model.go file and add both packages to the import statement.
+After that, add the following functions to help generate both IDs:

 import (